GoogleChrome/workbox/README.md

 Development happens in the open on GitHub.
 We're thankful to the community for contributing any improvements.

-Please read the [guide to contributing](CONTRIBUTING.md) prior to filing any pull requests.
+Please read the [guide to contributing](CONTRIBUTING.md) for information about setting up your environment and other requirements prior to filing any pull requests.

 ## License